 We were having a chat about the number of UNESCO sites in Asia that we’ve visited.
-And it seems my percentage of World Heritage Sites is quite quite small.
-So I asked my friends who have visited some of the most amazing World Heritage Sites in Asia to tell us a bit about the cultural and physical significance of these forests, lakes, deserts, monuments, and ruins.
+And it seems my percentage of World Heritage Sites is really really small.
+So I asked my friends who have visited more places than me, ‘Which are some of the most amazing must-visit World Heritage Sites in Asia?’

 UNESCO recognized the 40 Joseon Dynasty tombs across 18 locations in 2009, and although they’re scattered around the province, a few are in Seoul proper.
 The more time you have to reach the more distant ones, the more rewarding the experience is.

 I’ll mention Taereung specifically (pictured here), since it’s easy to reach via public transportation, and a great example of the style.
 Each site was chosen based on their natural features — usually protected by a hill and facing south towards water.
 A red, spiked gate was constructed to signify this was a sacred place being entered.